oplS15projects/FP1/README.md

 DUE March/25/2005

 Write your report right in this file.
 Instructions are below.
 You can delete them if you like, or just leave them at the bottom.
+You are allowed to change/delete anything in this file to make it into your report.
+It will be public, FYI.

 This file is formatted with the [**markdown** language][markdown], so take a glance at how that works.